 - 1 tablespoon cinnamon

-- 1½ cups grape seed or coconut oil
+- 1½ cups coconut oil, organic olive oil, or grapeseed oil

 - 4 large organic eggs lightly beaten

 - 1 tablespoon vanilla